 Onewheel Pint Review

-Pros: Impressive performance considering its price, super fun to ride, handles off-roading and rough pavement easily
+Pros: Impressive performance, super fun to ride, handles off-roading and rough pavement easily

 Cons: Heavy, so-so range